cjmet/AhMediaPlayer/README.md

 #### This project is for Educational purposes.
 The goal is to create a simple Media Player, with Media Library and WebAPI using .Net MAUI.

-CLI (and later API and Web) application using Entity Framework Core.
-The application will have a simple system to Play MP3s, ... and maybe Add, Update, and Delete Songs and Playlists.
+The application will have a simple system to Play MP3s, ... and hopefully Add, Update, and Delete Songs and Playlists.
+In addition to the MAui App, I'd like to add API, CLI, and a Web application.
 This is a learning experience.

 ### See Also: